mWalrus/tui-utils/README.md

     - `centered_rect`: creates a centered `Rect` that is half the width and height of the original `Rect`.
 - [split](./src/split.rs)
-    - `Ratio`: Tuple struct used to define split ratios.
+    - `Ratio`: Tuple struct used to define split ratios in percentage.
+Normalizes to 100% if the ratio's sum is greater than 100.
     - `v_split`: creates a vertically split view within a given `Rect` with a given `Ratio`.
     - `h_split`: creates a horizontally split view within a given `Rect` with a given `Ratio`.
 - [state](./src/state.rs)